 From June 2013, it has not been possible to claim Disability Living Allowance if you are 16 or over.
 Instead, people aged 16-64 who have care and mobility needs have to claim Personal Independence Payment.
-Hundreds of thousands of existing DLA claims will be assessed under the new criteria, which for the first time will be based on a scoring system.
+Hundreds of thousands of existing DLA claims have been assessed under the new criteria, which for the first time is based on a scoring system.

-This half day course is essential for anyone working with sick or disabled people.
+This course is essential for anyone working with sick or disabled people.
 We will use practical examples and comprehensive course notes to enable participants to identify who can qualify for PIP and how best to prepare for a new claim or a DLA reassessment.

 Key learning objectives

 By the end of the course, participants will:

 - Understand the basic rules and principles of PIP and how it differs from DLA

 - Be familiar with the scoring system and descriptors